Kroger

 Summary:

 Kroger fired two Christian employees who requested not to wear the gay pride logo on their work aprons.
-Kroger vets vendors according to LGBTQ policies and does not provide its employees with protections against viewpoint discrimination.
-The company covers the cost of "medically necessary transition-related care" for its employees and their children.
-Kroger pledged $13 million to BLM and related causes and covers travel costs for employee abortions.
+By complying with Human Rights Campaign's controversial demands, Kroger increases the risk of dividing employees, alienating customers and harming shareholders.
+The company covers transgender-related medical costs for its employees and their children.
+It also uses sex and gender ideology criteria in employee recruitment, vendor selection, marketing, and philanthropic support.
+Kroger uses its reputation, corporate funds, and political influence to support controversial sex and gender ideologies, organizations, and legislation.
+The company provides a benefits package for employees which covers travel/lodging costs for an abortion and transgender medical procedures for covered employees and dependents, including children.
+Kroger does not provide its employees with protections against viewpoint discrimination.
+Kroger pledged $13 million to BLM and related causes and provides a benefits package for employees which covers travel/lodging costs for an abortion.
 Kroger uses its reputation and corporate dollars to fund LGBT causes and organizations.
 For these reasons, Kroger receives a High Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 Kroger fired two Christian employees who opted not to wear the rainbow logo emblematic of LGBTQ pride (1).
-Kroger received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (HRC).
-Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (2).
+Kroger received a score of 85 on the 2023 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+The company recruits employees based on sexual identity issues.
+The company discriminates against vendors that do not promote divisive sex and gender policies, indicating it prioritizes sexual issues over merit (2)(3).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.